Rock, or glass candy (as a friend of mine calls it), is a great and easy treat to make for the Christmas holidays.

 Not sure why my pictures turned out so dark, but you can kind of see how the mixture turns clear.

-Stir in the food dye and pour it onto the greased pan.
+Once you stir in the food dye, pour it onto the greased pan placed on a heat-safe area.

 *Be careful, because the heat will transfer quickly onto the pan and it gets hot.

-Once the candy cools, you can take a knife and press against the candy.
+Once the candy cools, you can take the tip of a sharp knife and press against the candy.
 It will break fairly easily.

 - Easy Double Chocolate Chip Cookies